-The chimney stack is brick-built and the flashing at the base of the stack at the junction with the roof slopes is of lead.
+The chimney stacks to the front and rear are brick-built.
+The front stack provides a flue to the wood burning stove in the sitting room.
+The flashing at the base of each stack at the junction with the roof slopes is of lead.